Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Sanako Connect’s flexibility enables teachers to upload such digital content and to easily share it with their students.
 Educators are also able to create tasks for students within Connect, based on that material, to test their reading skills and understanding.

-All of the pre-prepared assignments available for teachers to use in Reactored include reading tasks as standard.
+All of the pre-prepared digital materials and courses available for teachers and students to use in Reactored include reading tasks as standard.
 As with Connect, teachers can also create their own tasks and activities for students to read and respond to.

 Part of the reason why cloud-based solutions are so effective building such core skills is that they often help to decrease learners’ anxiety and increase their willingness to communicate.
 For some learners, communicating with or via technology can be less stressful than doing it face-to-face in a classroom environment.
 Learners also have more time to process and review associated stimulus materials and to plan and prepare their response.

 Cloud-based technologies also support students to develop these core skills by providing prompt feedback on their work.
 For example, with Pronounce, students receive an immediate score judging the accuracy of their language, whilst Reactored immediately highlight mistakes in written tasks.
 As well as reducing the time taken to deliver feedback to students, these functionalities, most importantly, also deliver significant time savings for language teachers.